rmsairlock/Process-Hallowing/README.md

 ---

 ## The AAL Gap: Why This Matters
-Most practitioners view Process Hallowing strictly as an EDR problem.
-However, I believe we should ask: **Should it also be a core AAL concern?**
+Most practitioners view Process Hallowing strictly as an EDR problem because traditional Application Allowlisting (AAL) has historically been a static "Gatekeeper" focused on the disk.
+However, my research with HallowAirlock.sys suggests we should ask: Should runtime integrity become a core AAL concern?

+The Persistence of Trust Paradox: Currently, most AAL tools validate a file only when it loads from disk.
+Once the process is live, the tool often "trusts" that identity implicitly.
+This creates a blind spot for "Stains" that appear in memory five seconds after a successful border check.

-1. **Inherited Trust:** If an AAL policy trusts Notepad.exe, and I successfully hallow it, I am effectively inheriting all the permissions and reputation associated with that trusted identity.
+Inherited Trust: If an AAL policy trusts cmd.exe, and I successfully hallow it, I am effectively inheriting the reputation and permissions of that trusted identity.
+The "Passport" is real, but the "Person" carrying it has been replaced.

-2. **The Persistence of Trust:** If a tool only validates a file when it loads from disk, it remains blind to the "Stains" that appear in memory once the process is live.
-3. **Runtime Integrity:** My research suggests that AAL must evolve.
-It is no longer enough to trust the binary on the disk; we must ensure the integrity of the process throughout its entire lifecycle.
+The Evolution of the Category: I am not suggesting that AAL should become a heavy memory scanner.
+Rather, I am proving that for AAL to remain the gold standard, it must evolve from "Execution Control" to "Identity Lifecycle Management."

+Research Insight: During my tests, the "Stain" injection highlights that trust cannot be a one time event.
+Even if a tool like Airlock Digital provides the strongest perimeter on the market by stopping the "Brush" (the script), the fact that a trusted identity can be subverted at all proves that the future of AAL lies in bridging the gap between the Disk and the Runtime.

 ---